abarker/abarker.github.io/content/setting_up_vim_spellchecking.rst

       set spelllang=en
       set spellfile=$HOME/.vim/spell/en.utf-8.add

-After these steps vim is set up for spellchecking.
-Open a text file in vim.
+After these steps Vim is set up for spellchecking.
+Open a text file in Vim.
 Now these commands are available:

 =====================            ==========================================================